-There are numerous studies showing that progesterone, testosteone, and estrogens have draamtic effects on DNA methylation.
+There are numerous studies showing that progesterone, testosterone, and estrogen have dramatic effects on DNA methylation.

-So of course this study raises the important question-What is the purpose of the evoluton of programmed aging and how could it evolve?
+So of course this study raises the important question-What is the purpose of the evolution of programmed aging and how could it evolve?

 A brief article about how evolution can select FOR aging>>